Eriksson Ek, Kaprizov return to lead the Wild past the Sharks, 8-7 in overtime

 Eriksson Ek gave Minnesota a 3-2 lead at 7:29 of the second, then scored three straight in a 2:18 span late in the second and early in the third to make it 7-4.
 His first three goals came on power plays.

 Marcus Johansson and Brock Faber also scored for the Wild, and Matt Boldy had four assists.
-Marc-Andre Fleury stopped 24 shots.
+Marc-Andre Fleury stopped 24 shots and broke a tie with Martin Brodeur for NHL regular-season OT victories with 70.

 Rookie star Macklin Celebrini had three goals and two assists for San Jose, and Smith also had three assists.
 Tyler Toffoli, Carl Grundstrom and Nikolai Kovalenko also scored.
 Alexandar Georgiev made 36 saves.